adithyarao3103/BFSS-CPPCODE/README.md

 ### [3 Colors](/DATA_ANALYSIS/CPP/3COLORCORR/) and [6 Colors](/DATA_ANALYSIS/CPP/6COLORCORR/)

-To verify that the same effect persists for a lower number of colors too, we considered the case of 6 and 3 colors for temperature 0.10.
+To verify that the same effect persists for a lower number of colors too, we considered the case of 6 and 3 colors.

-The data obtained for the lattice size of 16 is:
+The data obtained is:

+[Number of lattice sites = 16, Temperature = 0.10]

 3 Colors   |  6 Colors
 :-------------------------:|:-------------------------: